aws-samples/nvidia-omniverse-modular-solution-with-aws-cdk/omniverse-workstation/README.md

 - NOTE: there is an installation log located in C:\Users\Administrator\Documents\setup_verification_log.txt

-### 2 Retrieve Administrator password for the EC2 instance
+### Step 2 - Retrieve Administrator password for the EC2 instance

 - Navigate to the **Systems Manager Console** \> **Application Management** \> **Parameter Store**